atouet/Power-BI/On-premises Data Gateway/Environmental Troubleshooting/README.md

 > ⚠️ **DISCLAIMER:** This tool and its documentation are **not official Microsoft guidance**.
 Please consult Microsoft Learn or other official Microsoft resources for authoritative information.
-> Before running this script, **review its contents carefully** and ensure it aligns with your organization's internal policies and security standards.
+> Before running this script, **review its contents carefully** and ensure i**t aligns with your organization's internal policies and security standards**.

 ---